Print

 Instructions

-Line an 8×8-inch square tin with parchment, allowing a 1-inch overhang on all sides.
+Line an 8×8-inch square tin with parchment, clingfilm/plastic wrap, or aluminum foil, allowing a 2-inch overhang on all sides.
+(See notes.)

 In a small bowl, whisk the lemon curd until smooth and creamy.
 Transfer 75 grams (1/4 cup) to a separate bowl.